svohr/mixemt/README.md

 work well most of the time, but adjusting these values may be useful in some situations.

+#### `-S N --seed N`
+Use value `N` to seed the random number generator that generates starting mixture proportions.
+Allows `mixemt` to be run multiple times using the same input and produce the same results each time.
+If unset, the starting mixture proportions will differ with each run.

 #### `-i ALPHA, --init ALPHA`
 Use parameter `ALPHA` to initialize haplogroup contributions from Dirichlet distribution (default: 1.0)